Culmination Of 18 Months Of Van Life In Mexico

 Your US/Canadian auto insurance likely won’t insure your vehicle during your time in Mexico.
 But you should ask anyway to be sure.

-When we drive in Mexico, use Baja Bound to insure our camper van.
+When we drive in Mexico, we use Baja Bound to insure our camper van.

 Learn more: How To Get Auto Insurance For Mexico